bgd-labs/aave-proposals-v3/src/20240805_AaveV3ZkSync_AaveV3ZkSyncActivation/AaveV3ZkSyncActivation.md

 - The proposal execution is simulated within the tests and the resulting pool configuration is tested for correctness.

-- The deployed pool and other permissions have been programmatically verified, which can be found on the [aave-permissions-book](https://github.com/bgd-labs/aave-permissions-book/blob/4ce5f4a0c40818e5b837eb035243f7b729279553/out/ZK_SYNC-V3.md#contracts)
+- The deployed pool and other permissions have been programmatically verified, which can be found on the [aave-permissions-book](TODO)
+- TODO: update diffs
 - In addition, we have also checked the code diffs of the deployed zkSync contracts with the deployed contracts on Ethereum, which can be found [here](https://github.com/bgd-labs/aave-v3-origin/pull/10). zkSync uses the Aave v3.1 version, and there are some minor diffs because production instances (e.g. Ethereum) didn't require this change to be applied

 Below are the per contract comparative diffs of the contract modifications relative to Ethereum network: